If a dispute arises

 In disputes between different service providers or between service providers and consumers, legal review usually takes place in public court.

 In cases concerning e.g. debts, agreements, rent and damage claims, the review is initiated by a party, called the plaintiff, filing a summons application with the district court.
 The summons application is normally filed at the district court in the city where the counter party, called the respondent, is resident.

 In the summons application, you should make a motion, in other words say what you demand the counter party do.
-It currently costs SEK 450 to apply for a summons at the district court.
+You also have to pay a fee to apply for a summons at the district court.